ntswamp/Shoot-Em-Up/README.md

-# Shoot-Em-Up
+# shoot-em-up
-Simple demo of Shoot 'Em Up with Raylib in Zig programming language
+A simple demo showing the ease of utilizing Zig's seamless C-interop with Raylib for video game development.